pulumi/pulumi-hugo/themes/default/content/blog/benchmarking-python-performance/index.md

 <!--more-->

-We recently took a hard look at the performance of Python programs when we realized they weren't performing up to our expectations.
+Late last year, we took a hard look at the performance of Python programs when we realized they weren't performing up to our expectations.
 We uncovered a major bug limiting Python performance, and we ran a number of rigorous experiments to evaluate just how performant Pulumi Python programs are after the bug had been repaired.
-The results indicate Pulumi Python programs are significantly faster than they were, and now Pulumi Python has reached performance parity with Pulumi Node!
+The results indicate Pulumi Python programs are significantly faster than they were, and now Pulumi Python has reached performance parity with Pulumi Node.js!

 ## The Bug